 The 2019 Rules of Golf will also have a rule that specifically talks about prompt pace of play.

-According to the USGA, Rule 5.6 will encourage prompt pace of play by recommending that:
+According to the USGA, Rule 5.6 will encourage prompt pace of play by writing:

 - Players should recognize that their pace of play affects others and they should play promptly throughout the round (such as by preparing in advance for each stroke and moving promptly between strokes and in going to the next tee),